joetanx/conjur-oss/README.md

 - The Conjur service has a unique 256-bit data key that is created when Conjur is first configured
 - **Note**
   - It is critical to store this data key securely
-  - Losing this data key means potentially losing access the Conjur data stored in the database
+  - Losing or exposing this data key means potentially losing access to or exposing the Conjur data stored in the database
-  - Exposing this data key means potentially exposing the Conjur data stored in the database
+-
-- We will generate the data key in this step and inject to the pod manifest for deployment
+- Generate the data key and inject to the pod manifest for deployment
 ```console
 export CONJUR_DATA_KEY="$(podman run --rm docker.io/cyberark/conjur data-key generate)"
 echo "      value: $CONJUR_DATA_KEY" >> conjur-data-key